DMK manifesto promises to release Rajiv Gandhi’s killers

 Highlights of manifesto:

 - Efforts will be taken to release all 7 convicts in the Rajiv Gandhi case.
 All Sri Lankan refugees will be given citizenship.
-NEET will be abolished.
+NEET will be abolished

 - Education loans will be waived off.
 South Indian rivers will be connected